 Day 8-9: Mount Cook National Park

-From Wanaka it’s a 2.5 hour drive north to Mount Cook Village.
-It’s situated just past the northern end of Lake Pukaki, one of many crystal blue glacially fed lakes in the area.
+Mount Cook village is situated just past the northern end of Lake Pukaki, one of many crystal blue glacially-fed lakes in the area.
 There are two absolute must-stops when approaching Mount Cook.

 Similarly to Milford Sound, being in a national park significantly limits the accommodation options in Mount Cook Village, but there is still a choice of around 4 major hotels and hostels.